RwandAir

-RwandAir Limited is the flag carrier airline of Rwanda.
-It operates domestic and international services to East Africa, Central Africa, West Africa, Southern Africa, Europe, the Middle East and Asia, from its main base at Kigali International Airport in Kigali.
+RwandAir Limited is the national flag carrier airline of Rwanda, headquartered in Kigali and operating from its primary hub at Kigali International Airport.
+The airline operates flights 25 destinations across various regions, including East Africa, Central Africa, West Africa, Southern Africa, Europe, the Middle East, and Asia.

+Within Africa, RwandAir connects major cities in South Africa, Nigeria, Tanzania, Kenya, and Ghana, among others.
+Internationally, it serves long-haul routes to destinations such as Brussels, London, Paris, Dubai, Doha, and Mumbai.
+Through its expanding network, RwandAir continues to strengthen Rwanda's connectivity with regional and global markets.

 History

 Incorporation

 After the 1994 genocide, the government took several attempts to revive the former national carrier Air Rwanda that ceased operations during the genocide.
 Various private companies showed interest in partnering with the government, and Uganda-based SA Alliance Air ran the company from 1997 to 2000.
 After SA Alliance ceased operations, the government of Rwanda took over the Rwandan operations and re-branded the airline, to ensure its continuity.
 RwandAir began operations on 1 December 2002 as the new national carrier for Rwanda under the name Rwandair Express (with passenger air transportation as the core activity).
 In 2016, RwandAir received International Air Transport Association's Safety Audit for Ground Operations (ISAGO).